 And finally, when you are feeling overwhelmed and you are asked to take on more responsibility or do favours for others, as long as you explain calmly and honestly why you are unable to commit, then most people will understand and respect your honesty; they won’t necessarily like it, but they will accept it and find another solution.
 We are all part of a community, and respecting each other’s boundaries and limitations is a key part of maintaining healthy mutually beneficial relationships.
 Sometimes you need to say no to others in order to say yes to yourself.

 I hope you have found this blog helpful in thinking about how you can better manage your time and achieve the things that are important for you, whilst maintaining a sense of balance.
-If you would like access to my FREE Morning Meditation and a FREE Focus & Productivity Meditation, please subscribe to my website www.themindfullifecoachuk.com by completing the Schedule a Consult or Ask a Question box on the bottom of the front page and enter FREE MEDITATIONS in the notes.
+If you would like access to my FREE Morning Meditation and a FREE Focus & Productivity Meditation, please subscribe to my website www.themindfullifecoachuk.com.

-And if you would like to access Transformational Life Coaching with myself to get clear on what your priorities are and how to create the balance you need to indeed “have it all”, or you would like to develop your Mindfulness skills to allow you to focus, improve your productivity and overall emotional wellbeing, be sure to check out my Services page and complete the Request a Consult box with your details to arrange your FREE 30 Minute Coaching Consultation.
+And if you would like to access Transformational Life Coaching with myself to get clear on what your priorities are and how to create the balance you need to indeed “have it all”, or you would like to develop your Mindfulness skills to allow you to focus, improve your productivity and overall emotional wellbeing, click here to request a FREE Consultation.